 Despite these claims, I don’t think we need to change things that much or that quickly for many of our patients to have successful outcomes.
 Now as a young, eager, and rather annoying junior physio I was taught to always test-retest everything and anything with every patient I saw.
 I was told to get the patient to do something that was painful, or restricted, or difficult and then do ‘something’ to try and change it.
 This usually involved me pulling, poking, rubbing, or zapping the patient with something.

-However, it didn’t take long before I began to feel disheartened and disillusioned, because the uncomfortable truth that no one ever talks about, especially these gurus is that these sudden and significant in session changes don’t happen that often.
+However, it didn’t take long before I began to feel disheartened and disillusioned with this because the uncomfortable truth that no one ever talks about is that these sudden and significant in session changes don’t happen that often.
 In fact they happen rarely.
 I would say that for every patient that got a successful in session change there were about 10 others that didn’t.
 This is what the gurus don’t tell you, they don’t admit that usually most patients will say after some poking and prodding… meh, nothings changed, its kinda the same, or even sometimes it now feels worse!
 This didn’t feel so good, this feels like I’m a failure!

-I also began to realise that all the techniques are unpredictable and unreliable, and when they did work they all vary in how much and how long the effects would last for.
-And before you go and say this is due to my lack of skill or experience in how I apply or do these things, I will say that’s a load of bull shit and a lame excuse (ref).
+I also began to realise that all the techniques are unpredictable and unreliable, and when they did work they all varied in how much and how long the effects would last for.
+And before you go and say this is due to my lack of skill or experience in how I apply or do these things, I will say that’s a load of bull shit (ref).
 And before you then go and say its because I don’t use them on the right patients, that’s also a load of crap (ref, ref).
 I will, however, accept that some experience gained to develop comfortable handling and confident application of said poking and prodding may have helped a little, but this is NOT the only factor that determines success or not.